PurdueRCAC/hands-on-with-anvil/challenges/Python_Pytorch_Basics/README.md

 Opening the images is **not required**, as all the same statistics will be printed to your `.out` file.

-> Note: You can only open the images if you connected to Frontier with window forwarding enabled and have X software installed (see above).
+> Note: You can only open the images if you connected to Anvil with window forwarding enabled and have X software installed (see above).
 Enabling window forwarding is usually done by including the `X` or `Y` SSH flags when connecting to the system.
-For example: `ssh -XY userid@frontier.olcf.ornl.gov`.
+For example: `ssh -XY userid@anvil.olcf.ornl.gov`.
 PuTTY users have an "X11 Forwarding" checkbox located in their SSH settings.

 After you complete the challenge, you can transfer these plots to your computer with Globus, `scp`, or `sftp` to keep as "souvenirs" from this challenge.